PostgresApp/PostgresApp/documentation/index.md

 ## Troubleshooting

+### Reset Postgres.app

+If you somehow mess up your Postgres.app installation, here's how to start fresh:

+1. Quit Postgres.app
+2. Open Activity Monitor, see if any processes name `postgres` are running.
+If so, kill them.
+3. Delete the Folder `~/Library/Application Support/Postgres`
+4. Open Postgres.app again
+5. Wait a few moments before clicking "Open psql", initialising the database might take a few seconds

+### Technical Support

 If you run into any issues using Postgres.app, your first stop should be the [issue tracker](https://github.com/postgresapp/postgresapp/issues) on Github.
 You can also ask [@Postgresapp](https://twitter.com/Postgresapp) on Twitter.